Godslain/blog.godslain.xyz/_posts/2025-03-31-beyond-year-two.md

 ### Moving Forward

-Now, our focus is on **adding more content, expanding quests, and introducing new NPCs**.
+Our current focus is on **adding more content, expanding quests, and introducing new NPCs**.